Do they hurt to hold?

 What do they eat?

 Most people feed theirs a high-protein cat or kitten food.
 You want the food you choose to be a chicken or turkey formula, have at least 20% protein, and have real ingredients (not a ton of byproducts).
-We use a mixture of Blue Wilderness adult cat chicken formula and Authority grain free adult chicken formula.
+We use a mixture of Blue Freedom adult cat chicken formula and Authority adult chicken formula.
 You can choose what to feed your hedgie, but be sure to ease them into it by starting them out with yours and ours mixed.

 Can I use the "hedgehog food" at the pet store?

 Most "hedgehog foods" you will see online and in stores are nothing more than reformulated guinea pig food, and some have ingredients that could be toxic to them.
 Some are acceptable for hogs (such as Sunseed Vita Hedgehog Formula) but should still be mixed with a high protein cat or kitten food as they are not sufficient on their own.